-Going through a divorce is emotionally challenging to say the least
+Going through a divorce is emotionally challenging to say the least.

 Closing thoughts on how married persons can stay together despite the challenges presented by the coronavirus

-Keep in mind that even People who are in successful marriages do struggle from time to time with many of the factors that we have discussed today.
-Communicating about unpleasant topics in in unpleasant times is not easy for anyone.
-However, what separates people in successful marriages from those who struggle in marriage is the practice have doing your best to communicate through these problems despite internal and external challenges.
+Keep in mind that even People who are in successful marriages do struggle from time to time with many of the factors that we have discussed Today.
+Communicating about unpleasant topics in unpleasant times is not easy for anyone.
+However, what separates people in successful marriages from those who struggle in marriage is the practice have done your best to communicate through these problems despite internal and external challenges.
 I am not here to tell you that challenges will fade from your marriage as soon as you begin to work on them.
-What I am here to tell you is that those challenges will become less daunting in the skills you have to attack those challenges will become more refined the more you make an effort to work on them.
+I am here to tell you that those challenges will become less daunting in the skills you have to attack those challenges will become more refined the more you make an effort to work on them.

-Questions about the material contained in today's blog post?
+Questions about the material contained in Today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material discussed in Today's blog More wow post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in our office, over the phone, and via video.
 These consultations are an excellent opportunity for you to learn more about Texas family law and our office's services to you and your family as clients of ours.